RJPearson94/terraform-provider-twilio/docs/resources/autopilot_field_value.md

 The following arguments are supported:

-- `assistant_sid` - (Mandatory) The SID of the assistant to attach the field value to.
+- `assistant_sid` - (Mandatory) The SID of the assistant to associate the field value with.
 Changing this forces a new resource to be created
-- `field_type_sid` - (Mandatory) The SID of the field type to attach the field value to.
+- `field_type_sid` - (Mandatory) The SID of the field type to associate the field value with.
 Changing this forces a new resource to be created
 - `language` - (Mandatory) The field value language.
 Changing this forces a new resource to be created
 - `value` - (Mandatory) The field value.
 Changing this forces a new resource to be created
 - `synonym_of` - (Optional) The word which this field value is a synonym of.
 Changing this forces a new resource to be created